Who are analysts selecting for Chiefs at pick No. 31?

 For Kansas City, the draft will become ever more vital as they get deeper into Patrick Mahomes’ contract.
 They must continue finding young talent to contribute early in their careers to keep their window open in a competitive AFC conference.

-With less than two weeks until the draft, all 32 NFL teams are closing in on their choices before heading to Kansas City.
-The free agency period rolls on, with plans changing for several clubs in multiple recent mock drafts.
+Less than a week until the draft, all 32 NFL teams are closing in on their choices before heading to Kansas City.
+The free agency period takes a backseat as plans have changed for several clubs in recent mock drafts.

 Here’s a look at the latest mock drafts and who analysts have sent to the Chiefs in the first round: